~ The Time of Your Life ~

 “Hospitality” is a half hour of champagne, and light refreshments while your guests greet one another before they are invited to their seats for the ceremony.

 is important because the End time is actually more important than the start time.
 The cocktail hour begins a half hour after the ceremony start time.
 20 minutes is about tops of what I like to run for the ceremony itself.
 That 10 minutes breathing room makes things more comfortable all around.
 Cocktail hour is an hour long whether you have your guests in there eating and drinking or not.
+A ceremony that is too long or starts late can be compensated for by giving you the full hour for cocktail hour… but serving the courses closer to one another at the reception.
+This can result in limp beans and all meant being cooked medium or better.

 Many couples scrimp and save, work overtime, skip eating in restaurants, attending events that involve a purchasing ticket, and shop around to make sure they get the best deals on everything…. and then they run late on the wedding day.